1930-31 Academy Awards®

 - Irene Dunne (with the first of five unsuccessful nominations) in an early role as young, timid but resourceful frontier wife Sabra Cravat in the town of Osage in Cimarron

-- Marlene Dietrich (with her sole career nomination in her American film debut and her second film with director von Sternberg) as German, world-weary chanteuse Amy Jolly in Morocco (with four nominations and no wins)
+- Marlene Dietrich (with her sole career nomination in her American film debut and her second film with director von Sternberg) as German, world-weary chanteuse Amy Jolly, a cross-dressing nightclub singer (in top hat and tails) who found romance with a legionnaire (co-star Gary Cooper), in Morocco (with four nominations and no wins)

 Note: The award-winning cinematographer for Murnau's Tabu was Floyd Crosby, the father of rock singer David Crosby (of Crosby, Stills and Nash).